felixreichenbach/viam-webserver-module/README.md

 ## Use this module

-The module contains a Viam generic service which runs a http server pointing to the `my-app` directory.
-This directory contains a Svelte single page application created as explained here [Create Svelte Template App](## Create Svelte template single page application)
+The module contains a Viam generic service which runs a http server.
+The webserver points to the `build` directory which is created once you build the app `npm run build`.

-Write your webapplication inside of `my-app`.
+The `src` directory contains a Svelte single page application which can easily be replaced.

 ### Prerquisits